How We Prepare Our RV For Cold Weather Living

 Heating an RV with a Wood Stove

-I know this may sound crazy, but believe it or not there are actually quite a few people who have installed a small wood stove in their RV as an off-grid heating source.
-Many of these people are stationary RVers, but some of them actually travel.
-You can read more about heating an RV with wood in my article Heating an RV with Wood: Safety Tips and Wood Stove Reviews.
+I know this may sound crazy, but believe it or not, there are actually quite a few people who have installed a small wood stove in their RV as an off-grid heating source.
+Many of these people are stationary RVers, but some of them travel.

 CheapHeat RV Furnace Modification

-A company called RV Comfort Systems has developed a way to modify an RV furnace to run on electricity instead of propane called CheapHeat, and you can even add a control switch to be able to easily switch it from propane to electricity and vice versa depending on which one is more affordable for you at the time.
+A company called RV Comfort Systems has developed a way to modify an RV furnace to run on electricity instead of propane called CheapHeat.
+You can add a control switch to be able to easily switch it from propane to electricity and vice versa depending on which one is more affordable for you at the time.

 The company provides documentation for the installation process so that you can have it installed by any licensed RV mechanic so you don't have to worry about whether or not it's safe to use.

-RV Comfort Systems has graciously provided readers of my site with a 10% discount with the coupon code RVINSPIRATION.
+RV Comfort Systems has graciously provided readers of our site with a 10% discount with the coupon code RVINSPIRATION.

-Later, we ended up staying at an RV park that only allowed foam board skirting, so I also have a blog post about how we made the foam board skirting pictured below.
+Later, we ended up staying at an RV park that only allowed foam board skirting, so I made foam board skirting (for about half the cost!).

-I also have an in-depth guide comparing other types of RV skirting if you'd like to explore other options, including custom RV skirting and a newer type of inflatable RV skirting called AirSkirts that's designed to be easy to set up and take down for RVers who travel frequently in cold weather (shown below).
+For travelers, I'd recommend a newer type of inflatable RV skirting called AirSkirts.
+It's designed to be easy to set up and take down for RVers who travel frequently in cold weather.

 Our RV windows are only single pane, so we cover them with plastic to reduce heat loss in our RV, and it makes such a big difference.

-Some people cover their windows with Reflectix in the winter, but having sunlight in my home during winter has a positive influence on my mood, so I can't stand covering my windows and making my home feel like a cave–I have to use something that still lets light through.
+Some people cover their windows with Reflectix in the winter, but having sunlight in my home during winter has a positive influence on my mood.
+I can't stand covering my windows and making my home feel like a cave!
+I have to use something that still lets light through.

 I also put plush insulators in my RV's vents to prevent heat from escaping there.
 You can buy these on Amazon.

-I don't usually add insulation to my RV's shower skylight, but if you have a skylight you'd like to insulate, you could use this inflatable skylight insulator that sticks to your skylight with suction cups and still lets sunshine through.
+If you have a skylight you'd like to insulate, this inflatable skylight insulator sticks to your skylight with suction cups and still lets the sunshine through.

 Preventing and Dealing with Condensation

-Some people who full time in an RV in cold winter climates have problems with condensation accumulating on the windows.
-Fortunately we haven't encountered this problem, but for those that do, insulating the windows can make a big difference.
+Some people who full time in an RV in cold winter climates have problems with condensation accumulating on the windows, like you saw in the photo above.
+Insulating the windows can make a big difference in preventing RV condensation.